-Both these diseases can cause incredibly painful cramps, weight loss, fevers and bloody stools.
-They also increase the risk for colon cancer and painful bowel movements.
+Both these diseases can cause incredibly painful cramps, weight loss, fevers, and bloody stools.
+They also increase the risk of colon cancer and painful bowel movements.
 They can also cause malnutrition as the body will be unable to properly digest and absorb necessary nutrients.

-Fortunately, a new study has revealed that pomegranates may be the key in helping those suffering from IBD.
+Fortunately, a new study has revealed that pomegranates may be the key to helping those suffering from IBD.

 The study on IBD and pomegranates

 Following previous studies highlighting the benefits of urolithin, scientists from the University of Louisville in Kentucky attempted to uncover if the urolithin found in pomegranates would be able to play a role in IBD treatments.

 “The general belief thus far in the field is that urolithins exert beneficial effects through their anti-inflammatory, anti-oxidative properties,” explained first study author Rajbir Singh.